 If the keypos'th element of Pattern is bound, all objects of the table are matched.
-If the keypos'th element is unbound, all objects of the table are matched, N objects at a time.
+If the keypos'th element is unbound, all objects of the table are matched, N objects at a time, until at least one object matches or the end of the table has been reached.
 The default, indicated by giving N the value default, is to let the number of objects vary depending on the sizes of the objects.
 If Name is a version 9 table, all matching objects with the same key are always returned in the same reply which implies that more than N objects may sometimes be returned.